Zobee/DevDex/Typescript/README.md

 houseNo = "Baker Street";

 TS will throw an error: "Type 'string' is not assignable to type 'number'."
+Note that running tsc, even when TS is complaining, will still generate a JS file.
+Technically, nothing's stopping you from ignoring all of those errors (other than your burning conscience, of course).

 At first, having to force a type conformity onto loosely-typed JS seems like a royal pain.
 Everything was working fine before, right?